keras-team/keras-io/examples/vision/md/vivit.md

 the learned sequence representation.
 The Keras example
 [Video Classification with a CNN-RNN Architecture](https://keras.io/examples/vision/video_classification/) explains this approach in detail.
-Alernatively, you can also build a hybrid Transformer-based model for video classification as shown in the Keras example [Video Classification with Transformers](https://keras.io/examples/vision/video_transformers/).
+Alternatively, you can also build a hybrid Transformer-based model for video classification as shown in the Keras example [Video Classification with Transformers](https://keras.io/examples/vision/video_transformers/).